Smart Fiberglass Solutions Contact Us Now

 • Delay structural fire spread

-Unlike smoke curtains, fire shutters are designed to provide measurable fire resistance ratings such as:
+Unlike smoke curtains, fire shutters are designed to provide measurable fire resistance ratings such as 60 minutes, 120 minutes, 180 minutes, or 240 minutes, depending on project requirements and local fire codes.

 System